Why choose this course

 Created to give professional managers a route into teaching, this PGCert is the first postgraduate course of its kind in the UK to offer a credit-bearing qualification.

-Taught by distance learning, this course will teach you how to use your hard-earned knowledge and experience to motivate others within a teaching environment.
+Taught by distance learning, this course will teach you how to use your hard-earned business and management knowledge and experience to motivate others within a higher education, business school teaching environment.